friesenelectric/vfd-fan-control/README.md

 # vfd-fan-control

-you must use pip to install the following pip install twisted pip install cpppo
+you must install the following using pip pip install twisted pip install cpppo